siddharaj-fabninjas/flag-master/README.md

 ## Settings

 Click the ⚙️ icon to access:
-- **Statistics**: Cards studied and mastered counts
+- **Statistics**: View flags learned and currently in progress
 - **Session Limit**: Set maximum cards per session (0 = unlimited)
 - **Reset Progress**: Clear all learning data
+- **Export/Import**: Backup and restore your progress as JSON

-## Technical Details
+## Learning System

-- Fetches flag data from [REST Countries API](https://restcountries.com)
-- No dependencies or build process required
-- Progress stored in browser's localStorage
+### Two-Phase Learning

+FlagMaster uses a two-phase approach to ensure you truly learn each flag:

+**Phase 1: Learning**
+- New cards enter a "learning" phase where you must answer correctly **3 times** before graduating
+- Maximum of **5 cards** in active learning at once
+- Up to **2 new cards** introduced per session
+- Wrong answers reset the streak counter

+**Phase 2: Graduated (SRS)**
+- Once graduated, cards use spaced repetition intervals
-- Intervals calculated dynamically based on card history
+- Review intervals grow based on your recall quality
+- Cards due for review are prioritized over new cards

-## Learning Priority System
+### Learning Priority System

 New cards are introduced using a smart priority system that starts with well-known countries: